Extended ACL Configuration Commands Explained

 The following image shows how to create and verify extended access lists on Router2.

-PC0 can access the Sales section's server, but it can't access the Marketing section's server.
+• PC0 can access the Sales section's server, but it cannot access the Marketing section's server.
 It verifies that the ACL is allowing a device to access only its assigned server.

-PC0 can access the Marketing section, but it can't access the Production section and Development section.
-It verifies that the ACL is allowing the Sales section to access the Marketing section, but it is not allowing the Sales section to access the Production section and Development section.
+• PC0 can access the Marketing section, but not the Production or Development sections.
+It verifies that the ACL allows the Sales section to access the Marketing section, but it does not allow the Sales section to access the Production or Development sections.

-The following image shows the testing from Laptop0 of the Production section.
+The following image shows testing on Laptop0 of the Production section.

-The Laptop0 can access the Production section's server, but it can't access the Marketing section's server.
+The Laptop0 can access the Production section's server, but it cannot access the Marketing section's server.
 It verifies the following requirement.

-The Laptop0 can access the Marketing section and Development section.
+Laptop0 can access the Marketing and Development sections.
 It verifies that the ACL is not blocking any allowed traffic.

 Configured Packet Tracer Lab

-The following link provides the configured packet tracer lab of the above example.
+The following link provides the configured Packet Tracer lab for the above example.

 ComputerNetworkingNotes CCNA Study Guide Extended ACL Configuration Commands Explained